andreanisme/CSS-isme/README.md

 This set up allows you to define your syntax for your breakpoints as you wish.
 It also includes some variables that are required if using the CSS-isme grid.

-You’ll notice we’ve used alphabetical viewport names, to indicate where in the mobile first set-up they come.
+You’ll notice I’ve used alphabetical viewport names, to indicate where in the mobile first set-up they come.
 This way I can avoid using names such as tablet or mobile, which are too descriptive of a size.

 ##### Open up mixins.scss